-Arnold’s training was in stark contrast to the preaching of Nautilus founder Arthur Jones.
+Arnold’s Schwarzenegger’s workout routine was in stark contrast to the preaching of Nautilus founder Arthur Jones.
 Jones advocated brief, intense workouts with a short duration period of only 30 minutes each.
 Instead of splitting up the body into separate muscle groups and training every day as the bodybuilders in Gold’s Gym did, Jones had his students only performing minimal sets for each muscle group as opposed to the high volume (20-30 sets) being practiced by most of the bodybuilding world at the time.

 Jones bragged to the world that bodybuilding prodigy Casey Viator was a strict proponent of the Nautilus system and used brief but intense workouts to build his magnificent physique.
 Casey won the coveted AAU Mr. America title in 1971 at the young age of 19 years old.
 Never before or since had a bodybuilder won such a prestigious title so young.